Mel Schacher

-Melvin George Schacher (born April 8, 1951) is an American musician who is the bassist of the hard rock band Grand Funk Railroad.
+Melvin George Schacher (born April 8, 1951) is an American musician who is the bassist and a founding member of the hard rock band Grand Funk Railroad.

-Early Life
+Early life

 Schacher was born in Owosso, Michigan, and was raised in Flint, Michigan.
 He became interested in music at the age of seven playing with his father's banjo.
 By age twelve he had moved to playing guitar and then bass.
 By age fourteen, Schacher was part of a trio playing mostly wedding receptions and talent competitions while playing with other local bands.

-Professional career
+Career

 The Mysterians

 At sixteen, Schacher caught his first professional break when he was invited to replace bassist Frank Lugo in Question Mark and the Mysterians, and he supported their hit "96 Tears" (1966) on their 1967 tour.

 Grand Funk Railroad

 Formation

 During the Mysterians stint, he was approached to join former Terry Knight and the Pack drummer Don Brewer and singer/guitarist Mark Farner – who had been working as the Fabulous Pack but sought to change musical direction – to form a new power trio.
 Intrigued by the power trio concept, Schacher joined the new lineup, and almost from the moment they played the 1969 Atlanta International Pop Festival, inspiring a rousing reception and fast-spreading word of mouth, they achieved international fame as Grand Funk Railroad.